 Teenage refugees often arrive in the UK without family or friends, having survived armed conflict ...

-More than 60 young refugees from Syria, Iraq and Afghanistan came along to the new Syria ...
+More than 60 young refugees from Syria, Iraq and Afghanistan participate in Syria Summer School in ...